enkidevs/curriculum/zapier/introduction/first-zap/zap-editor-3.md

     - schedule a time for the message to be sent
     - can't be more than 120 days in the future

 You are now ready to click `'Continue'` (and as before you can skip the tests).
-Your zaps is now ready to be used.
+Your zap is now ready to be used.
 Go ahead and change a row in the spreadsheet and see how the magic happens.

 Don't forget to turn on the zap in the top right corner of the screen.